-- All leaders, transport, landing fees, and permits for all activities unless described as optional. - Fourteen nights aboard the Samba. - Accommodations for the nights of June 6 through June 8 and June 23. - Meals from breakfast on June 7 through breakfast on June 24, except meals listed in Not Included section. - Transfers regardless of arrival day from Quito airport to El Relicario; on June 24, your hotel is across the street from the Quito airport, so you may walk to the terminal from the hotel. - Snorkel gear and full-length wetsuit on the Samba. - The Galápagos National Park Entrance Fee/Port Tax and Immigration Transit Card fee. - The Government of Ecuador fuel tax/surcharge that applies to most Galápagos vessels does not apply to the Samba because it is a smaller, locally based, fuel efficient vessel, using less than 3,000 gallons of diesel per month.
+- All leaders, transport, landing fees, and permits for all activities unless described as optional. - Fourteen nights aboard the Samba. - Accommodations on mainland Ecuador for the nights of June 5 through June 7 and June 22.

-• Trip Materials - information about flights, packing, entry and departure requirements, airport transfers, gratuities, etc.
+- Meals from breakfast on June 6 through breakfast on June 23, except meals listed in Not Included section. - Transfers regardless of arrival day from Quito airport to El Relicario; on June 23, the Wyndham Quito Airport Hotel has an airport shuttle that will provide your transfer. - Snorkel gear and full-length wetsuit on the Samba. - The Galápagos National Park Entrance Fee/Port Tax and Immigration Transit Card fee. - The Government of Ecuador fuel tax/surcharge that applies to most Galápagos vessels does not apply to the Samba because it is a smaller, locally based, fuel efficient vessel, using less than 3,000 gallons of diesel per month. - Trip Materials information about flights, packing, entry and departure requirements, airport transfers, gratuities, etc.